👍High-quality card game

 For those looking at using the deck for self-reflection, we’d recommend picking up the Self-Reflection Kit, which comes with everything you need to get started: Self-Reflection Special Edition Pack, pen and notebook, all wrapped up in an uber cute holographic cover. 😍

 It’s interesting that the fundamental versions of the game (and its attached expansion packs and special editions) were all meant to be played in person, and not online.
 This is perhaps most ideal for facilitating conversations (and training players to be emboldened to share their raw, honest emotions in a safe physical space). 🤜🏻🤛🏻

 We’ve also observed that the Quarantine Edition of the game was made available during the covid-19 pandemic, and was furnished in pdf form to be printed, cut and subsequently played.
 This clearly shows the flexibility the creators have adopted to stay relevant to the times, and frankly how often can we say that of games? 🤩

-WNRS vs. Let’s Get Deep: what sets WNRS apart from Let’s Get Deep
+Comparison: WNRS vs. Let’s Get Deep

 Let’s Get Deep is another card game similar to WNRS, featuring three categories of cards – Ice Breaker, Deep, and Deeper. 😍😍